levkk/rwf/docs/docs/controllers/response.md

 ### Raw data

-If your endpoint is sending binary data, or some data type we don't have a method for, you can always set the body and content type manually:
+If your endpoint is sending binary data or some data type we don't have a method for, you can always set the body and content type manually:

 ```rust
 let mystery_bytes: Vec<u8> = vec![1, 1, 2, 3, 5, 8, 13];